miahuang1/participatory-mapping-/README.md

 # Project description
 - Users can place points on the map giving reviews of their favorite smaller businesses that they have visited in the Seattle area.
-Possibly add a filter to sort businesses based on business type (e.g., restaurants, bookstores, art galleries)  for a more user-friendly application.
 - Possibly include images in their reviews like how Yelp formats their user suggestions but on a map instead
 - Gives small businesses a higher chance to be selected because of the Top-Down view of the map, with no big signs drawing people to large businesses.